Twitch setup for always-on channels

 Use the offline carousel as the handoff

-Suggested Channels can surface the 247 account in the channel-page carousel when the main account is offline.
-Treat this as the default viewer handoff between live sessions.
+Suggested Channels can surface the 247 account on the main channel when the main account is offline.
+Treat that carousel as the default viewer handoff between live sessions.

 03